-Number Policy Supporting Policy Application of Conservation Policies Policy 6 These conservation policies apply to all parts of Macquarie Lightstation, including the built fabric, the landform, landscape and site features, the contents and associated objects and the archaeology.
+Number Policy Supporting Policy Application of Conservat tion Policies Policy 6 These conservation policies apply to all parts of Macquarie Lightstation, including the social values, built fabric, the landform, landscape and site features, the contents and associated objects and the archaeology.
 Consider the impact of any action on the desired outcomes for the place, as articulated in this plan, including in the conservation policies applying to the place.
-Policy 7 The conservation policies apply to the contents of the place which should be recognised to be all of the following: the underground archaeology (Aboriginal and historic); any furniture or fittings historically associated with the place held within the residences and the lighthouse; any architectural remnants removed during building works and held on site; the memorials and plaques located within the lighthouse and in the grounds; and the museum and interpretive displays held within the lighthouse.
+Policy 7 The conservation policies apply to the contents of the place which should be recognised to be all of the following: the underground archaeology (Aboriginal and historic); any furniture or fittings historically associated with the place held within the residences and the lighthouse; any architectural remnants removed during building works and held on site; the memorials and plaques located within the lighthouse and in the grounds; and the museum and interpretive displays held within the lighthouse. a.
 Consider the impact of any action on the desired outcomes for the place, as articulated in this plan, including in the conservation policies applying to the place Policy 8 The conservation policies also apply to objects associated with, but not located at the place, including: Arc lamp regulator and switchboard and the magneto-electric generator (located in the MAAS Collection).
 Lightning conductor, belonging to South Head Lighthouse (located in the MAAS Collection).
 Holey dollar and dump (located in the ANMM collection) One 1883 alternator and two 1883 gas-powered engines (existence not confirmed).
 Pre-1873 lighthouse lantern (possibly reused at Crookhaven Heads).
 Pre-1933 lighthouse optic and chariot pedestal (possibly reused or held by AMSA).
-Other removed machinery (possibly reused or held by a.
+Other removed machinery (possibly reused or held by AMSA).
+1836 timber chimney pieces from Head Keepers Quarters (location unknown).
+Two 1883 timber chimney pieces from the Assistant Keeper's Quarters (location unknown) a.
 Consider the impact of any action on the desired outcomes for the place, as articulated in this plan, including in the conservation policies applying to the place